salesforcecli/plugin-source/messages/ignored_list.md

 # deprecation

-The '<%= command.id %>' command will be deprecated.
-Try using the %s command instead.
+We plan to deprecate this command soon.
+Try using the "%s" command instead.